Toshitsugu Saito

-Toshitsugu Saito (斉藤 斗志二, Saitō Toshitsugu) is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature).
+Toshitsugu Saito (斉藤 斗志二, Saitō Toshitsugu) is a Japanese politician of the Liberal Democratic Party and a member of the House of Representatives in the Diet from 1986 to 2009.
 A native of Fuji, Shizuoka and graduate of Sophia University, he attended Waseda University for graduate study and business school at the University of Washington in the United States.
-He was elected for the first time in 1986.

 From 2001 to 2002 he was Director General of the Japan Defense Agency (now Minister of Defense).